barryclark/jekyll-now/_posts/2014-08-09-Angular-Scoping.md

 Thus it is important that you send in not a string but some sort of object that can be interconnected with the directive.
 This way, manipulation by the directive will alter the object in the controller as well.

+## The & sign

+The & sign will allow you to communicate back and forth from your directive and your controller without it being binding in the way that the = sign is.